How Much Does It Cost to Re-Side a House?

 Key Factors That Affect Labor Costs

-- Home size and layout: Multi-story homes or homes with complex rooflines and trim details require more time and skill.
+- Home size and layout: Larger or multi-story homes require more time and skill.

-- Accessibility: Tight spaces or sloped terrain can increase labor effort and time.
+- Accessibility: Tight spaces or sloped terrain can increase labor effort.

-- Material type: Heavier or more fragile materials like fiber cement or stone veneer take longer to install.
+- Material type: Heavier materials like fiber cement or stone siding take longer to install.

-- Regional labor rates: Costs vary significantly based on local market demand and wage norms.
+- Regional labor rates: Costs vary significantly based on local demand and wage norms.

-- Season and demand: Scheduling your project during peak seasons can increase costs due to contractor demand.
+- Season and demand: Scheduling your project during peak seasons can increase labor cost due to contractor demand.

 DIY vs. Professional Installation

-While DIY siding installation could save anywhere from $3,000 to $8,000 in labor, it comes with considerable risk.
+DIY siding installation could save anywhere from $3,000 to $8,000 in labor on an average house, but it comes with considerable risk.
 Professional installers:

 - Ensure code compliance and weatherproof sealing